temporalio/documentation/docs-src/clusters/how-to-set-up-postgresql-visibility-store.md

   - visibility
 ssdi:
   - PostgreSQL v9.6 and later.
-  - With Temporal Cluster version 1.20 and later, Advanced Visibility is available on PostgreSQL v12 and later.
+  - With Temporal Cluster version 1.20 and later, advanced Visibility is available on PostgreSQL v12 and later.
   - Support for PostgreSQL v9.6 through v11 will be deprecated for all Temporal Server versions after v1.20; we recommend upgrading to PostgreSQL 12 or later.
 ---